Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

   # User stories testing

   Each user stories tested throughout website
-> As a user, I want have easy and intuitive navigation through the website
+> As a user, I want to have easy and intuitive navigation through the website

   Navigational bar is implemented into website, so any customer is able to access relative information quick and easy.
    Navigational bar on Medium and Large screens: